Accepted Graduate Students

 Local newspapers such as the Times Union feature rental sections that provide apartment availability information.
 It is also helpful to explore the physical location that is of interest to you and look for rental signs or visit rental offices.

-Note: University Heights College Suites is a great option for students seeking an apartment style dorm setting.
-We recommended it for international students as it provides flexibility for move-in dates and is on the UAlbany shuttle bus route to get to the Health Sciences Campus.
+University Heights College Suites is a great option for students seeking an apartment style dorm setting.
+We recommended it for international students as it provides flexibility for move-in dates, although it is not on a direct bus line to the Health Sciences Campus.

 Websites which may be helpful in searching for housing include (but are not limited to):